Rajib-Mardi/Setup-continuous-deployment-to-kubernetes-cluster-on-AWS-EC2/README.md

 ### Project:
 * CD - Deploy to EKS cluster from Jenkins Pipeline
 ### Technologiesused:
-* Kubernetes, Jenkins, AWS EKS, Docker, Linux
+* Kubernetes, Jenkins, AWS EKS, Docker, Linux , Eksctl
 ### Project Description:

 * Create EKS cluster using eksctl tool that reduces the manual effort of creating an EKS cluster